Tampere Central Station: Branch terminal lines

 The branch terminal line leading from the railway yard to the Naistenlahti power plant was cut from its northern end in 2004.
 The southern end of the track is used for storing and organising carriages.
 There previously was a track owned by the city of Tampere leading over the highway to Helsinki to the district of Vihioja, where the track branched off into private tracks serving several wholesale companies.
 The railway connection between the railway yard and Nekala has since been cut off, and most of the tracks have been dismantled.
 The railway bridge leading over the highway has been used for storing carriages for the last years of the line.
 The bridge itself has not been dismantled.

 Train accident

-A train accident at the railway station on 2 November 2001 led to 47 passengers being slightly injured as a locomotive collided with a passenger train that was leaving towards Seinäjoki.
-The driver was moving the locomotive to another end of the train leaving towards Turku as the train switched directions and failed to notice that the track was not yet free.
+A train accident at the station on 2 November 2001 resulted in 47 passengers being slightly injured as a locomotive collided with a passenger train that was leaving towards Seinäjoki.
+The driver was moving the locomotive to the other end of the train leaving towards Turku as the train switched directions, and failed to notice that the track was not yet free.